quicwg/base-drafts/draft-ietf-quic-transport.md

 The following transitions are valid from this state:

 Sending or receiving a STREAM frame causes the stream to become "open".
-The stream identifier is selected as described in Section XX.
+The stream identifier is selected as described in {{stream-identifiers}}.
 The same STREAM frame can also cause a stream to immediately become "half-closed".

 An application can reserve an idle stream for later use.
 The stream state for the reserved stream transitions to "reserved".

-Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error (Section XX) of type YYYY.
+Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

 ### reserved